OndrejNepozitek/Edgar-Unity/docs/examples/example-2.md

 ## Simple example

-The goal is to create two basic rectangular room remplates of different sizes and a room template for both horizontal and vertical corridors.
+The goal is to create two basic rectangular room templates of different sizes and a room template for both horizontal and vertical corridors.

-> **Note:** This tileset is trickier than the one used in [Example 1](example1.md) because there is an additional row of ligther tiles above all horizontal wall tiles.
+> **Note:** This tileset is trickier than the one used in [Example 1](example1.md) because there is an additional row of lighter tiles above all horizontal wall tiles.
 It will cause us problems when working with corridors.

-### Basic rooms romplates
+### Basic rooms templates

 For this example, I am using doors with two different lengths (1 and 2).
 That means that we have to use the *Specific positions mode* mode because the *Simple mode* can only handle doors with the same length.
 As you can see below, the door positions look quite messy because they overlap.
 However, this is only to showcase that it is possible and you can use doors with the same length.